crcn/aerial/examples/playground/README.md

 - [ ] synthetic window timers
 - [ ] do not set relative position on double click
 - [ ] open text editor pane if hidden on alt click
+- [ ] cannot resize window from left pane
+- [ ] HMR directly in window

 LOW PRIO: